 In the wild, the predators of rats are many, including large birds, such as owls, crows, eagles, snakes, and cats.
-These are similar predators of the related opossum, which is famous for slumping over and “playing dead” in order to discourage any larger animal from killing and eating them.
+These are similar predators of the related opossum, famous for slumping over and “playing dead” to discourage any larger animal from killing and eating them.

 So, do rats play dead?
 Yes!
-“Playing dead” also known as tonic immobility is used by various animals, including reptiles, sharks, and yes rodents like mice and rats, as a fear response or due to pressure on a particular part of their body.
+“Playing dead,” also known as tonic immobility, is used by various animals, including reptiles, sharks, and rodents like mice and rats, as a fear response or due to pressure on a particular part of their body.
 It is also referred to as “feigning death.”